leeviloikkanen/Fluxrope-Reconstruction/README.md

 # Fluxrope-Reconstruction
-Running most functions Analysator module to handle .vlsv files For more information see: https://github.com/fmihpc/analysator
+Running most functions requires Analysator module to handle .vlsv files

+For more information see: https://github.com/fmihpc/analysator